avin-sharma/Navigation-RL/Report.md

 ## Future Work

-We can further improve this by applying Experienced Replay Buffer, Double DQN, Dueling DQN or a combination of all of the above which is also referred to as Rainbow DQN.
+We can further improve this agent by applying Experienced Replay Buffer, Double DQN, Dueling DQN or a combination of all of the above which is also referred to as Rainbow DQN.

 As a further challenge we can use raw pixels as our input and try to solve the environment.